charith-sunku/Romi_Line_Follower/README.md

 5. Dead Reckoning

 ### Tasks
 Each task runs at a different period and each task is assigned a priority.
 Some tasks such as Actuation and IR must be run at higher frequencies as their hardaware needs to be manipulated more often.
 Tasks that are run more frequently are given a lower priority.
 This allows tasks that run at a lower frequency to take priority in case two tasks with different priorities are called simultaneously.
 Tasks are created by defining Python generator functions that represent each task.
-These functions are then used with the `cotask.py` module to create tasks with defined periods and priorities.
+These functions are then used with the `cotask.py` scheduler module to create tasks with defined periods and priorities.
 Below is a task diagram showing the periods and priorities of each task.
 Additionally, the transfer of information through inter-task variables is also shown.

 ***INSERT TASK DIAGRAM HERE***